Abdulkhadir63/Adventureworks-Data-Lakehouse-Pipeline/README.md

 It also allowed me to learn workflows, notebooks, SQL Warehouse, and Unity Catalog in a single platform.

+### Why Databricks Auto Loader?

+I used Databricks Auto Loader in the Bronze layer to incrementally discover new files arriving in Amazon S3.

+Instead of repeatedly processing every file in the incoming location, Auto Loader maintains file-processing state through checkpoints and allows the pipeline to process newly arriving files efficiently.

+### Why Structured Streaming?

+I used Structured Streaming for the Bronze and Silver processing patterns because the pipeline needs to process newly arriving data incrementally rather than repeatedly performing full dataset processing.

+In the Silver layer, Structured Streaming reads the Bronze Delta table and sends micro-batches into `foreachBatch`, where I perform transformations, deduplication, and Delta MERGE operations.

 ### Why Delta Lake?

 Delta Lake provides ACID transactions and supports MERGE operations, making incremental updates much easier than rewriting entire datasets.